awsdocs/aws-transfer-user-guide/doc_source/as2-config-etc.md

    We recommend this step because the TLS connection is terminated at the NLB, so the source IP address reflected in your Transfer Family AS2 CloudWatch log groups is the NLB's private IP address, rather than your trading partner's external IP address\.

 After you set up the load balancer, clients communicate to the load balancer over the custom port listener\.
-Then, the load balancer communicates to the server over port 5080\.
+Then, the load balancer communicates to the server over port 5080\.<a name="create-target-group"></a>

-**Create a target group**<a name="create-target-group"></a>

 **Create a target group**